SETHUKKARASI3006/19AI405ProjExp/README.md

 <hr>

 ## Result:
-Thus the python program to develop the Sudoku Solver From Scratch is executed successfully
+Thus the python program to develop the Sudoku Solver From Scratch is executed successfully.